Review of Taste of the Wild with Ancient Grains Dry Dog Food

-Taste of the Wild with Ancient Grains Dog Food earns the Advisor’s second-highest rating of 4.5 stars.
+Taste of the Wild with Ancient Grains Dog Food earns the Advisor’s top rating of 5 stars.
 Ancient Grains is the new grain-inclusive sub-brand that’s been added to the popular “TOTW” product line.

 The Ancient Grains sub-brand includes the 4 dry dog foods listed below.

 Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

 Use the following links to check prices at an online retailer.
 If you make a purchase through these links, we may earn a referral fee.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 |TOTW Ancient Mountain with Roasted Lamb||4.5||A|